-Unlike so many symptoms of disease, it seems like snoring is very rarely seen as something problematic or dangerous.
-It’s made fun of in shows and films, and even kids know that a cartoonishly loud snoring sound means someone’s asleep, even if it’s just pretend.
+Unlike so many other symptoms of disease, snoring is very rarely seen as something problematic or dangerous.
+Even kids know that snoring is just a sound someone makes when they're sleeping and is, at worst, just a bit annyoing.

 But snoring is not just an odd sound some people make while they sleep.
 It can actually be a symptom of very serious health conditions.
 In this article, we’re going to take a look at what snoring actually is, what causes it, and the steps you can take to stop.

 Medically speaking, snoring is the sound that occurs when air flowing through your throat while you sleep causes the soft tissue to vibrate as it passes.
 In the average, healthy adult, airflow in the throat does not cause the tissue to vibrate, since it just passes by without issue.
 If you snore, it usually means that the soft tissue is collapsing or being pressed down while you sleep.
 There are a number of causes for this.

 What causes snoring?

 One of the main, and most dangerous, causes of snoring is Obstructive Sleep Apnea (OSA).
 OSA is the collapse of the soft tissue of the throat during sleep, causing snoring and even cutting off airflow completely.
 OSA can be extremely disruptive to your sleep, and our current research suggests that it’s even linked to heart diseases and stroke.